In 2014, I got to drive the 707-horsepower Charger SRT Hellcat. It was an exhilarating experience.

 Production of the limited-edition single model year Challenger SRT Demon begins later this summer, with 3,000 vehicles for the United States and 300 vehicles for Canada.

-All customers who buy the new 2018 Dodge Challenger SRT Demon receive one full-day session at Bob Bondurant School of High-performance Driving.
-The Bob Bondurant School of High Performance Driving in Chandler, Arizona, is the Official High-performance Driving School of Dodge//SRT.
+All customers who buy the new 2018 Dodge Challenger SRT Demon receive one full-day session at Bob Bondurant School of High-performance Driving, the Official High-performance Driving School of Dodge//SRT.